google/cloud-forensics-utils/docs/usermanual/index.md

 #### Scenario 1

-You have a disk `disk1` in an Azure account, in region `eastus` which you would like to make a copy of in the same account and in the same region.
+You have a disk `disk1` in an Azure account, in `eastus` which you would like to make a copy of in the same account and in the same region.

 #### Scenario 2

-You have a disk `disk1` in an Azure account, in region `eastus` which you would like to make a copy of in the same account but in a different region (`westus`).
+You have a disk `disk1` in an Azure account, in `eastus` which you would like to make a copy of in the same account but in a different region `westus`.

 #### Scenario 3